• Skip to primary navigation

 In most stores here in Australia you can buy butterscotch ice cream with honeycomb through it.

-But I wanted to do something a little different with my ice cream, and what goes better with butterscotch than caramel.
+But I wanted to do something a little different with my ice cream, and what goes better with butterscotch than caramel?

 In this recipe, I will teach you how to make butterscotch ice cream with a caramel swirl, and all you need is an electric mixer of some kind.